fish-shell/fish-shell/doc_src/language.rst

    the current username.
 This variable can be changed.

+..
+ENVVAR:: EUID

+   the current effective user id, set by fish at startup.
+This variable can be changed.

 .. envvar:: version

    the version of the currently running fish (also available as ``FISH_VERSION`` for backward compatibility).